KedarGHAG/WaterWars-Serious_Gaming/README.md

 # WaterWars-Serious_Gaming
-A serious game built to understand the water resource allocation in a watershed.
+<h1>A serious game built to understand the water resource allocation in a watershed.</h1>

 <a href="WaterWars_GUI.JPG"></a>